yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 [wiki-composition-over-inheritance]: https://en.wikipedia.org/wiki/Composition_over_inheritance
 [fig-psr-6-cache]: http://www.php-fig.org/psr/psr-6/

-Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] and in it he shows that it is usefull to have interfaces on your repository classes.
-This is something I have applied in a recent project and discovered that with those interfaces, you actually also have some additional benifits.
+Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] has written an excellent article about repositories and how to treat them.
+In it he shows that it is useful to have interfaces on your repository classes and how to use them.
 If you have not yet read it, I fully recommend doing so.

-That being said, in this post I would like to expand on the idea of having interfaces on the repositories and show how this enables service decoration.
+This concept is something I have recently applied in a project and found that there are some extra benefits in doing this.
+In this post I would like to expand on WouterJ's ideas and show how this enables service decoration.

 ## The set-up
-For the sake of example, I would like to simplify the repository interface somewhat to keep the examples small.
-For the repository I would like to only define the `::get()` and `::add()` method.
+For the sake of example, I would like to simplify the repository interface to keep the examples small.
+The repository will only define the `::get()` and `::add()` methods and leave the rest.
 The interface would look like so:

 ```php
 namespace App\Entity;